 Income Taxes: The Foundation is generally exempt from income taxes as an organization described in Section 501(c)(3) of the Internal Revenue Code ("Tax Code") and comparable statutes of the state of California.
-The Tax Code imposes an excise tax of 2% (reduced to 1% if certain requirements are met) on net investment income of private foundations.
-Federal excise tax expense for the years ended September 30, 2020 and 2019 was \$49,603 and \$63,100, respectively.
-At September 30, 2020 and 2019, the Foundation had federal excise tax payable of \$15,981 and \$0, respectively.
+The Tax Code imposes an excise tax of 1.39% on net investment income of private foundations.
+Federal excise tax expense for the years ended September 30, 2021 and 2020 was \$63,813 and \$49,603, respectively.
+At September 30, 2021 and 2020 was \$63,813 and \$49,603, respectively.
 Tax payable is recorded in accrued expenses in the statements of financial position.
 Income from certain activities not directly related to the Foundation's tax-exempt purpose is subject to taxation as unrelated business income.
-There was no unrelated business income tax for the years ended September 30, 2020 and 2019.
-At September 30, 2020 and 2019, the Foundation had prepaid federal unrelated business income taxes of \$3,605 and \$0, respectively.
+There was \$63,886 and \$(21,021) of unrelated business income tax for the years ended September 30, 2021 and 2020, the Foundation had prepaid federal unrelated business income taxes of \$7,593 and \$3,605, respectively.
 Prepaid unrelated business income tax is recorded in prepaid expenses and other assets in the statements of financial position.
-At September 30, 2020 and 2019, the Foundation had state unrelated business income tax payable of \$0 and \$1,500, respectively.
+At September 30, 2021 and 2020, the Foundation had state unrelated business income tax payable of \$3,120 and \$0, respectively.
 Tax payable is recorded in accrued expenses in the statements of financial position.
-At September 30, 2020 and 2019, the Foundation had state unrelated business income tax payable of \$0 and \$1,500, respectively.
-Tax payable is recorded in accrued expenses in the statements of financial position.
-At September 30, 2020 and 2019, the Foundation had state unrelated business income tax payable of \$0 and \$1,500, respectively.
-Tax payable is recorded in accrued expenses in the statements of financial position.
 The Tax Code also requires certain minimum distributions to be made in accordance with a specified formula.
-The calculation of the minimum distribution is performed annually.
+The Tax Code also requires certain minimum distributions to be

 In accordance with FASB ASC 740, Accounting for Uncertainty in Income Taxes, the Foundation evaluates annually any uncertain tax positions taken or expected to be taken in a tax return by applying a threshold of more likely than not for recognition.
-Management evaluated its tax positions and determined that it has no uncertain tax positions at September 30, 2020 and 2019.
+Management evaluated its tax positions and determined that it has no uncertain tax positions at September 30, 2021 and 2020.
 There have been no related tax penalties or interest which would be classified as tax expense in the statements of activities.